OleHolmNielsen/ITwiki/docs/Lenovo_BIOS_settings.rst

 * In ``System Settings -> Network -> Network Stack Settings`` you probably want to set ``IPv6 PXE Support`` to Disabled.

-* In ``System Settings -> Network -> Network Boot Settings`` you have to ``unconfigure PXE`` for each individual NIC that will never be used for network PXE booting:
+* In ``System Settings -> Network -> Network Boot Settings`` you have to ``unconfigure PXE`` for each individual NIC in the ``MAC address`` submenu that will never be used for network PXE booting:

   - Set ``UEFI PXE Mode`` to Disabled.
   - Set ``Legacy PXE Mode`` to Disabled.